 Get Answers From a Minnesota Criminal Defense Attorney

-If you have not been arrested or charged with a crime but the police are calling you or attempting to speak with you about an ongoing investigation, regardless of whether or not you feel that you are innocent and have done nothing wrong, DO NOT not speak with the police.
+If you are facing criminal charges or the police are calling you about an ongoing investigation, regardless of whether or not you feel that you are innocent and have done nothing wrong, DO NOT not speak with the police.
 Call a criminal defense attorney immediately.
 You do not have to talk to the police or anyone from law enforcement.

 Q: Do I need an attorney?